nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 - #pragma omp parallel for (static,1)
 - #pragma omp distribute parallel for

+The plots for all the schedules that were teseted are in the appendix.

 Only the relevant results for rome and thunder are shown below.
 For this task and 1.5a we decided to display the graphs using labels for the x-axis containing all data size values, to observe with more detail what happens with each size increment.